fortyfournorth/pokemon-design/README.md

     -   This Component should not have more than 5 page numbers visible at any given time.
     -   This Component should clearly show the active page number
 -   [ ] Application should have a means to Search or Filter the list of Pokemon

+A Sample Dataset has been provided for you in this [JSON File](https://github.com/fortyfournorth/pokemon-design/blob/main/data.json).